Don’t let anyone ever tell you rodents are boring pets.

 Unfortunately, if your chinchilla is jealous, this behavior could last for quite some time, considering they poop over 250 times per day.

-Mainly because this is a different attitude to witness and can indicate several things.
+I’ll be honest, the type of behavior you see from a jealous chinchilla is something that concerns me, mainly because this is a different attitude to witness and can indicate several things.

 I don’t like being in situations where I don’t know exactly what’s going on with my chin.

-Not doing so could result in the situation getting worse or you dealing with a potentially depressed chinchilla.
+Not doing so could result in the situation getting worse or in you dealing with a potentially depressed chinchilla.

 Nobody wants that.